alexandroid000/old-website/index.md

 title: Home
 ...

 <img src="images/headshot.jpg" height="200" alt="A photo of Alli Nilles" style="float: right; margin: 4px 10px 4px 4px; border: 1px solid #000000;">

-I completed my PhD in Computer Science at the University of Illinois at Urbana-Champaign in Fall 2020 with [Dr. Steven M. LaValle](http://lavalle.pl/).
+I completed my PhD in Computer Science at the University of Illinois at Urbana-Champaign in Fall 2020, advised by [Dr. Steven M. LaValle](http://lavalle.pl/).
 I am now a Postdoc in Dr. Kirstin Petersen's [Collective Embodied Intelligence Lab](https://cei.ece.cornell.edu/) in the Electrical and Computer Engineering Department at Cornell University.
- I have a B.S. in Engineering Physics from the Colorado School of Mines.

-**Research Interests:** My thesis was on algorithms and data structures for minimal-yet-robust motion and feedback planning for mobile robots.
-Specifically, I worked with a broad class of robots that have structured interactions with their environment, such as Roombas that bump into walls and furniture or micro-robots that swim blindly until they reach a barrier or another robot.
+**Research Interests:** Design of algorithms and data structures for minimal-yet-robust motion and feedback planning for mobile robots.
+In my Ph.D., I focused on robots that have structured interactions with their environment.
+Examples include robot vacuums that bump into walls to guarantee they cover a space without requiring a map; or micro-robots that swim blindly until they collide with objects, enabling micro-scale construction.

 My approach involves making coarse characterizations of the geometry and dynamics of robot trajectories.
 By establishing equivalence classes over the